Spartronics4915/developers_handbook/git_introduction/git_about.md

 the beginning of the project and listing each change that contributed to the project in its current state.

-The developer swtiches from branch to branch using the "checkout" command.
+The developer switches from branch to branch using the "checkout" command.
 This allows them to work on different features, switching back and forth as needed.
 Each branch is given a name to signify what it contains (ie, what feature is being developed).
 The original (mainline) branch is typically